awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 When you call [CreateDataSource](https://docs.aws.amazon.com/kendra/latest/dg/API_CreateDataSource.html), [UpdateDataSource](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateDataSource.html), or [BatchPutDocument](https://docs.aws.amazon.com/kendra/latest/dg/API_BatchPutDocument.html) APIs, you provide your Custom Document Enrichment configuration\.
 If you call `BatchPutDocument`, you must configure Custom Document Enrichment with each request\.
 If you use the console, you select your index and then select **Document enrichments** to configure Custom Document Enrichment\.

+If you use **Document enrichments** in the console, you can only save your configurations by completing all the steps in the console\.
+Your document configurations are not saved if you don't complete all the steps\.
+If you use the `CreateDataSource`, `UpdateDataSource`, or `BatchPutDocument` APIs, you can save your configurations and apply them when you are ready\.

 ## Basic data manipulation<a name="basic-data-maniplation"></a>

 You can manipulate your document metadata fields or attributes and content using basic logic\.
 This includes removing values in a field, modifying values in a field using a condition, or creating a field\.
 For advanced manipulations that go beyond what you can manipulate using basic logic, invoke a Lambda function\.
 For more information, see [Advanced data manipulation](#advanced-data-manipulation)\.